thunlp/OpenNE/README.md

 OpenNE provides a standard training and testing toolkit for network embedding.
 We unify the input and output interfaces of different NE models and provide scalable options for each model.
 Moreover, we implement typical NE models based on tensorflow, which enables these models to be trained with GPUs.

 ## Models
 Besides [TADW](https://github.com/thunlp/TADW) for learning network embeddings with text attributes, we also implement typical models including [DeepWalk](https://github.com/phanein/deepwalk)  [LINE](https://github.com/tangjianpku/LINE), [node2vec](https://github.com/aditya-grover/node2vec), [GraRep](https://github.com/ShelsonCao/GraRep), , [GCN](https://github.com/tkipf/gcn), HOPE, GF, SDNE and LE.

-If you want to learn more about network embedding, visit another project of ours [NRL paper list](https://github.com/thunlp/nrlpapers).
+If you want to learn more about network embedding, visit another our [NRL paper list](https://github.com/thunlp/nrlpapers).

 ## Evaluation